DavidHartman-Personal/python_excel/README.md

 This repository is based on a default Python project template.
 The various resources are described below as well as actions that should be completed once the project is created.

+Actions/Tasks/Log
+- Create main excel workbook class.

+* [x] Update setup.py
+* [x] Rename main python directory (from sample to excel_workbook)
+* [ ] Create cacher snippet/document for working with python argparser
+* [ ] Create cacher snippet/document for working with python logging
+* [ ] Create cacher snippet/document for working with python configurations
+*

 ## docs/

 Contains files that create and manage documentation for the project.
 These resources can utilize tools that automatically generate documentation based on following standards.
 E.g. When using google doc strings in Python files, sphinx can be used to automatically create documentation that pulls code comments to create code documentation.
 Setup of Sphinx, etc. has to be done in order to generate documentation.

-## sample/
+## excel_workbook/

 This is the main code directory where the main python project code resides.
 This folder is really just for reference and should be removed and/or renamed based on this projects purpose.

-* [ ] Create new project folder and remove the sample/ folder

 ## tests/